UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

         NEAR/3
             ("abuse" OR "misuse" OR "harmful use*" OR "use disorder$" OR "dependence" OR "addict*" OR "overdose$")
       )
-    )
     OR
       (
         (   "health"
         OR  "disease$" OR "mortality"
         OR  "epidemic$" OR "pandemic$"
       	OR  "medicine$" OR "antimalarial$" OR "antiviral$" OR "antibiotic$" OR "antiparasitic$" OR  "depression"
-      OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "hazardous chemical$" OR "hazardous material$" OR "hazardous substance$" OR  "arsenic" OR "mercury" OR "asbestos" OR "benzene" OR "cadmium" OR "dioxin$" OR "fluoride" OR  "lead poison*" OR "lead *toxicity" OR "lead mediated *toxicity" OR "lead induced *toxicity" OR "lead exposure" OR "lead carcinogen*" OR "blood lead"
+     	OR  "nutrition*" OR "malnutrition" OR "malnourish*" OR "vitamin$" OR "micronutrient$" OR  "lead poison*" OR "lead *toxicity" OR "lead mediated *toxicity" OR "lead induced *toxicity" OR "lead exposure" OR "lead carcinogen*" OR "blood lead"
       	OR  "sanitation" OR "drinking water" OR "potable water" )
       AND
-      ( "humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "infant$" OR "babies" OR "adolescent$" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality" OR "covid" )
+      	("humans" OR "humanity" OR "human" OR "people" OR "person$" OR "children" OR "child" OR "infant$" OR "babies" OR "adolescent$" OR "adult$" OR "women" OR "men" OR "woman" OR "man" OR "girls" OR "boys" OR "rural" OR "urban" OR "city" OR "cities" OR "town$" OR "village$" OR "countr*" OR "nation$" OR "develop* state$" OR "patient$" OR "hospital*" OR "health care" OR "healthcare" OR "premature death$" OR "premature mortality" OR "covid" )
-    )
       )
 )
 ```